AITestingOrg/banking-microservices-tutorial/README.md

 ```

 # Executing Tests

+## Windows Users
+The following examples use shell scripts, simply replace the `.sh` extentions in the examples with
+`.bat` in order to execute them in Command Prompt or PowerShell.

 ## Running Unit and Integration Tests
 The Gradle task 'test' executes the JUnit tests for each project.